wpilibsuite/frc-docs/source/docs/software/labview/resources/making-a-one-shot-button-press.rst

 .. image:: images/making-a-one-shot-button-press/6.png

 Finally, save the VI with a descriptive name.
 You can now drag and drop this VI from the Support Files folder into your TeleOp.vi.
+Here is a copy of the completed VI: :download:`Button_Press.vi <files/Button_Press.vi>`

 Here's an example of how you could use this VI.

 .. image:: images/making-a-one-shot-button-press/7.png

 .. todo:: add download link to finished VI: https://media.screensteps.com/attachment_assets/assets/001/013/297/original/Button_Press.vi